TheThingsNetwork/docs/_content/applications/add.md

 ---
-title: Add Application
+title: Add an Application
 ---

-# Add Application
+# Add an Application
 Devices can communicate with applications that they've been registered to.
 To register a device, you'll first need to add an application.

 1. In the console, click [add application](https://console.thethingsnetwork.org/applications/add).